madmurphy/libconfini/dev/hackings/baremetal/README.md

 subdirectory) are static and do not need any intervention from the user, unless (s)he wants to participate in the development of **libconfini**.
-The fifth file _might_ require manual intervention in some situations, depending on the platform or on the user's choice (the build system will emit a warning in such cases).
+The fifth file _might_ require manual intervention in some situations, depending on the platform or the user's will (the build system will emit a warning in such cases).